 To those features, the XLT adds a leather-wrapped steering wheel, heated mirrors with LED turn signals, a keyless entry keypad, rear parking sensors, an alarm system, SYNC and 18-inch alloy wheels.

 The XLT can be optioned up with the 201A Equipment Group, which brings dual-zone automatic climate control, a nine-speaker sound system, a rearview camera, an auto-dimming rearview mirror, MyFord Touch, expanded SYNC functionality, an additional USB port, an SD card reader and audio/video inputs.
 There's also the 202A Equipment Group, which builds on those features with leather upholstery and power-adjustable, heated front seats.

-The range-topping Limited includes a 12-speaker Sony audio system with HD radio, power folding side mirrors, ambient lighting, power adjustable pedals, automatic climate control, a power driver's seat, an auto-dimming interior mirror, 20-inch wheels. a rear-view camera, remote start and keyless access with push-button start.
+The Limited includes a 12-speaker Sony audio system with HD radio, power folding side mirrors, ambient lighting, power adjustable pedals, automatic climate control, a power driver's seat, an auto-dimming interior mirror, 20-inch wheels. a rear-view camera, remote start and keyless access with push-button start.

 All Explorers are fitted with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.

 Alternatives to the Explorer in the three-row crossover segment are numerous and include the Honda Pilot, Chevrolet Traverse, Toyota Highlander and Dodge Durango.